The Rhône Valley is prime hunting ground for The Wine Beagle so I thought I would put together a brief overview of this

 In terms of grape varieties, Syrah is still crucial, but Grenache is the main player and there are numerous other red grape varieties allowed in the wines.
 The most important being Mourvèdre, Carignan and Cinsault.

 Châteauneuf-du-Pape in the southern Rhône.

-The most important thing to understand about the Rhône Valley is broadly how the appellation system works.
+The key to a basic understanding of the wines of the Rhône Valley is the appellation system.
 When faced with a selection of Rhône wines, it is this which will help you divine what is smart and what isn’t.
 This is how it works:

 Côtes du Rhône AOC: This is the entry level stuff, it accounts for about 70% of production.
 Most of it is red and made from Grenache-dominated blends.
 It tends to be light, fruity and easy drinking.
 A small amount of white is made and a certain amount of rosé too.

 Côtes du Rhône Villages AOC: The subtle addition of the word ‘Villages’ should be looked out for as it denotes quite a step-up in quality.
 Again, red makes up the great majority of production with Grenache being the dominant grape.
 These are often very good value and a safe bet in any restaurant.